-The primary period of interest here

-Age, from ca. TA 2500 until the War of the Ring, with particular focus on the very end of the Age, i.e. the time between The Hobbit and The Lord of the Rings: TA 2941-3019.
+The primary period of interest here are the last five centuries of the Third Age, from ca. TA 2500 until the War of the Ring, with particular focus on the very end of the Age, i.e. the time between The Hobbit and The Lord of the Rings: TA 2941-3019.
 These are covered in six of the ten timeframes.
 The remaining ones focus on the early to late-Third Age.

 This essay is divided into two major parts.
-First comes the analytic part where the available sources are discussed and numerous quotes by Tolkien illustrate the points of interest.
+First comes the analytic part where the available sources are discussed.
 The second part contains the conclusions and original material based on that analysis.
 This 'subcreative' section necessarily goes far beyond the letters of what Tolkien himself wrote.

-The area of Rhovanion is so diverse and the question of demographics, cultures and political entities existing there so complex, that this article limits itself to describing the underlying principles and major trends, rather than details of all the people mentioned.
-This is then reserved for future contributions dealing with Rhovanion.
+The area of Rhovanion is so diverse and the question of demographics, cultures and political entities existing there so complex, that this article limits itself to describing the underlying principles and